HEnquist/camilladsp/backend_coreaudio.md

 An AudioUnit that represents a hardware device has two stream formats.
 One format is used for communicating with the application.
 This is typically 32-bit float, the same format that CoreAudio uses internally.
 The other format (called the physical format) is the one used to send or receive data to/from the sound card driver.

+## Microphone permissions
+In order to capture audio on macOS, the application needs the be given permission.
+First time CamillaDSP is launched, there should be a pop-up asking if the Terminal app should be allowed to use the microphone.
+This may be misleading, as the "microphone" permission covers all recording of sound, and not only the microphone.
+If there is no pop-up, or if the permission was mistakenly denied, TODO mention steps.

 ## Capturing audio from other applications